Nennisiwok/github-workflows/README.md

 ### Calling the Workflows from Another Workflow

 To call them from another workflow, use the `workflow_call` event and ensure the required secrets (for `deploy-image-pco.yml`) are provided.

-## Notes

-The workflow `deploy-image-pco.yml` is created to be used in AppDataQuality repository.

 ## Conclusion